CANDIDATES

 Inspiring Leaders

-Supporting women of color candidates is critical to preserving our democracy and ensuring we have a reflective democracy.
+Electing candidates with diverse lived experiences and perspectives is critical to ensuring we have a reflective democracy.
 Support our featured candidates now.
 CONTRIBUTE HERE.

 SENATE CANDIDATES – 2026